kaixxx/noScribe/README_tmp.md

 ﻿# noScribe
 > ## Cutting Edge AI Technology for Automated Audio Transcription

+> [!WARNING]
+> Somebody has registered the domain **noscribe (dot) ai** to sell transcription services. **Stay away from this platform, I have nothing to do with it.** The real noScribe is free and will always stay that way.
+This is obviously an attempt to profit from the popularity of my software and the reputation it gained over the years.
+Very sad.

 ## What is noScribe?
-- Produces **high quality transcripts of interviews** for qualitative social research or journalistic use
+- An app to produce **high quality transcripts of interviews** for qualitative social research or journalistic use
 - noScribe is **free and open source** ([GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html)), available for Windows, MacOS and Linux
 - It runs **completely local** on your computer, protecting the confidentiallity of your interviews.
 No cloud, no worries
 - It can distinguish between different **speakers** and understands around 60 languages (more or less, see below)